Important Program Information

 Submissions can also be made on weekends/after hours

 but orders will not be processed until the next duty day.

 Same as routine orders during normal duty hours (Monday through Friday).
 See above.

 Additional hour - Monday through Friday: 4:15 p.m. – 5:15 p.m.
 (CST):

 (209) 547-8669 or fax (209) 547-8744 or (209) 547-8745

 When faxing an order to French Camp, you must first call and notify personnel that the order is on the way.

 After-Hours, Weekends and Holidays:

 First, try the GSA Western Distribution Center numbers above.
-If there is no answer, call French Camp’s answering service at (209) 929-6959 and advise the operator that you have an emergency fire order to submit, and need to contact depot personnel immediately.
-Provide your name and telephone number and the operator will contact depot personnel and relay your message.
+If there is no answer, call French Camp’s answering service at (209) 929-6959 and tell the operator you have an emergency fire order to submit, and need to contact depot personnel immediately.
+Provide your name and telephone number, and the operator will contact depot personnel and relay your message.
 Depot personnel will return your call and take appropriate action.